PinklemonadeMSG/Moving-Baby-Steps-Over-Here/README.md

 My setup is a lab I'm building with help from online sources; it is a Raspberry Pi 4 with enough storage that is connected to an old laptop screen using a hdmi to usb and a lcd controller for the screen.
 My idea is to set up a vmware Windows and Linux server ?
 Then have a practical project to apply and develop those learned skills.

-Skip to the *Anyway section to skip my intro in each daily log.
+Skip to the *Anyway section to skip my stories in each daily log.